-The castle orginally belonged to Georges de la Tremouille, who infuriated Joan of Arc by encouraging the Dauphin to devote himself to idle hunting in the forests around Sully.
+The castle originally belonged to Georges de la Tremouille, who infuriated Joan of Arc by encouraging the Dauphin to devote himself to idle hunting in the forests around Sully.

 After her failure to liberate Paris in 1430, de la Tremouille imprisoned Joan in the castle.

-In the 18th century, voltaire, exciled from Paris, also spent time at the chateau.
+In the 18th century, Voltaire, exiled from Paris, also spent time at the chateau.

-Following lunch back on board, we enjoy an afternoon cruise to our mooring in the pretty village of Rogny-les-Sept-Ecluses, near its 350-year-old 7-clock flight, which is well worth visiting on foot.
+Following lunch back on board, we enjoy an afternoon cruise to our mooring in the pretty village of "Rogny-les-Sept-Ecluse"s, near its 350-year-old 7-lock flight, which is well worth visiting on foot.